CLASSIFICATION NUMBER 1410

 8. Ensures the proper and timely payment of charges for goods and services received by the University by monitoring the invoice payment process from the initiation of a purchase order through the receipt of the goods or services and billing from the vendor or supplier.

-9. Provides continuity of management, supervision, and leadership within the Purchasing Office by assuming duties and responsibilities as designated by the Director of Procurement Services.
+9. Provides continuity of management, supervision, and leadership within Procurement Services by assuming duties and responsibilities as designated by the Director of Procurement Services.

-10. Assists in the development of a competent, productive and effective departmental staff by participating in the interview process for applicants, making recommendations regarding hiring decisions, training staff members involved in procurement operations, providing opportunities for staff development through internships, supervising staff engaged in procurement functions, and providing input regarding performance evaluation.
+10. Assists in the development of a competent, productive and effective departmental staff by participating in the interview process for applicants, making recommendations regarding hiring decisions, training staff members involved in procurement operations, and providing input regarding performance evaluation.

 11. Contributes to a work environment that encourages knowledge of, respect for, and development of skills to engage with those of other cultures or backgrounds.